yashbonde/general-perceivers/docs/source/stories.1.rst

 1. Quick Dopamine
 =================

+Perceiver can consume any kind of data that you give to this, we have added exmaples to test that hypothesis out.
 There are simple examples already available in the repository.